QUARK-framework/QUARK/README.md

 ## Prerequisites

 ### Step 1: Install Python 3.12
-QUARK requires **Python 3.12**, you need to install this version of Python if you do not already have it installed.
+QUARK requires **Python 3.12**.
+You need to install this version of Python if you do not already have it installed.
 Other versions could cause issues with other dependencies used in the framework.
 1. Visit the [Python Downloads Page](https://www.python.org/downloads/) and install Python 3.12.
 2. Verify your Python version: